DataDog/datadog-agent/docs/public/components/creating-components.md

 All components are located in the `comp` folder at the top of the Agent repo.

-The file hierarchy is the following:
+The file hierarchy is as follows:

 ```
 comp /